Admission to the Graduate School

 or visit online at www.gre.org

 - English Language Requirements: Applicants whose native language is not English must prove proficiency.
-Language examination results must be sent to the Graduate School as part of the admission process.
+Language examination results must be sent to Graduate Admissions as part of the admission process.
 The institution has minimum English proficiency requirements - learn more at: https://www.mines.edu/graduate-admissions/international-applicants/.

 English proficiency may be proven by achieving one of the following:

 - A TOEFL (Test of English as a Foreign Language) minimum score of 79 on the internet Based TOEFL (iBT).

 - An IELTS (International English Language Testing System) Score of 6.5, with no band below a 6.0.

 - A PTE A (Pearson test of English) score of 70 or higher.